vijaykilledar/evtmon/README.md

 Currently only one monitor is configured and supported and that can be configured and enabled using the below way.

- Markup : * ./autogen.sh
+ Markup : - Bullet list
-          * mkdir build
+          - Bullet list item 2